timmcleod/laravel-core-lib/README.md

 This can be helpful if we want to log the changes somewhere for later review.

-To keep track of changes that are made to the properties/fields of your Eloquent models, just add the `ChangeTrackable` trait to the models you want to track:
+To keep track of changes that are made to the properties/fields of your Eloquent models, just add the `ChangeTrackable` trait to the models you want to track.
+If you would like to limit which fields are tracked, just add a property called `$trackable` as shown below.

 ```php
 use Illuminate\Database\Eloquent\Model;